Project type: Stagecraft

 Lighting Designer: Gard Gitlestad

 Lighting design for the performance Skaut by the dance company Frikar.
-The performance revolves around themes like gender roles, traditions and clothing.
+The performance revolves around themes of gender roles, traditions and clothing.
 Frikar decribes the piece as follows:

 «What is considered feminine and masculine behaviour when dancing?
 What happens to the outdated and old-fashioned gender roles when there are only women on-stage?
 These are questions that choreographer Hallgrim Hansegård asks in Frikar’s new production Skaut.